comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-design-doc.md

 ## Wireframes

+Based on our wireframe, the initial landing page in the CSXL Lab is titled "Make a Reservation."
+Here, we haveintegrated image icons alongside key information such as "First Name," "Last Name," "Sitterson 011," "Monitor #," the date, and start-stop clock icons.
+These enhancements not only add to the visual appeal of the website. but also provide users with more intuitive information compared to the original CSXL Reservation page.
+Notably, we have separated the "Confirm" button and the "Time Remaining to Cancel" feature to make it more user friendly.

+Moving on to the second page, "Reservation Confirmation," users are presented with text labels paired with image icons, including "First Name," "Last Name," "Sitterson 011," "Monitor #," "Day and Date," and "Start and End Time."
+On this page, users have the option to click the button “Extend”in order to extend their reservation.
+This button should only appear when there is 30 minutes left.
+This design decision aligns with a logical user flow, because the option to edit should follow the reservation confirmation since it is the final page the user has open.

+Once the “Extend” button is clicked, it will direct the user to the last page, "Extend a Reservation," which has the same design as the "Make a Reservation" page's appearance.
+Here, users can adjust their reservation times in 15-minute increments.
+This specific time interval was chosen because 5 minutes appeared too brief, and 30 minutes felt excessive for users looking to extend their original reservations.

 ## Technical Implementation Opportunities and Planning

 **What specific areas of the existing code base will you directly depend upon, extend, or integrate with?**